eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     return key;
 }
 ```
 To facilitate the handling of nexthop fixup, it is necessary to keep it unchanged during the recursive nexthop convergence process.
-Therefore, we consider not using the resolved nexthop as one of the conditions for generating the hash key.
-Instead, we will use the following API for generating the hash key.
+Therefore, we consider using the direct IP address of the nexthop instead of resolved nexthop as one of the conditions for generating the hash key.

 ``` c
 uint32_t nexthop_group_hash_no_recurse(const struct nexthop_group *nhg)